JonasPrimbs/draft-openid-oidc2/draft.md

   REQUIRED.
   MUST be a randomly generated STRING as specified in [Section 4.1.7 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7) that is unique for the combination of Issuer, Subject, and Audience within the lifespan of the PoP Token.

+**`required_claims`**
+  OPTIONAL.
+  An array of claims according to [Section 5 of the OpenID Connect Core Specification](https://openid.net/specs/openid-connect-core-1_0.html#Claims) which MUST be present in the requested Identity Certification Token.
+  If the scope of the Access Token is not sufficient or any claim is not known, the OpenID Provider MUST respond with an HTTP `404 Not Found` error.

+**`optional_claims`**
+  OPTIONAL.
+  An array of claims according to [Section 5 of the OpenID Connect Core Specification](https://openid.net/specs/openid-connect-core-1_0.html#Claims) which MAY be present in the requested Identity Certification Token.
+  If the scope of the Access Token is sufficient and the claims are present to the OpenID Provider, they MUST be included in the issued Identity Certification Token.

+**`with_audience`**
+  OPTIONAL.
+  A boolean value which defines whether the `aud` claim MUST be present in the Identity Certification Token (`true`), or not (`false`).
+  If not provided, the OpenID Provider assumes `true`.

 **Example:**